dangrondahl/dangrondahl.github.io/content/pages/principles.md

 ## > We advocate for minimal tool sprawl

-And strive to provide a seamless development experience, helping developers focus on their craft rather than on unnecessary complexity.
+We strive to provide a seamless development experience, helping developers focus on their craft rather than on unnecessary complexity.

 ## > We strive for a balanced ecosystem